Reconstruction of scalar functions and vector fields from weighted V-line transforms with swinging branches: Preliminaries

 \section{Preliminaries}

 Throughout the paper, we use bold font letters to denote vectors and regular font letters to denote scalars.
-Let $\Db$ be the unit disc, and $S^1(\Db)$ be the space of vector fields defined on $\Db$.
-We denote by $C_c^2(S^1; \Db)$ the space of twice continuously differentiable, compactly supported vector fields on $\Db$.
-In all statements of this article we assume that the following conditions hold. \begin{hypo} \begin{itemize} \item[] \item The scalar functions $h\in C_c^1(\Db)$ and the vector fields $\vf\in C_c^2(S^1;\Db)$. \item At each point $\vx\in \Rb^2$, the vectors $\vu(\vx)$ and $\vv(\vx)$ are linearly independent. \item The vector fields $\vu,\vv\in C^1(S^1;\Db)$, and their integral curves are straight line segments in $\Db$. \end{itemize} \end{hypo}
+Let $\Omega\subseteq\mathbb{R}^2$ be an open set, and $S^1(\Omega)$ be the space of vector fields defined on $\Omega$.
+We denote by $C_c^2(S^1; \Omega)$ the space of twice continuously differentiable, compactly supported vector fields on $\Omega$.
+Since we are interested in recovering scalar functions and vector fields of compact support, with appropriate scaling one can consider only those that are supported in the unit disc.
+In all statements of this article we assume that the following conditions hold. \begin{hypo} Let $\Db$ be the unit disc. \begin{itemize} \item At each $\vx\in \Db$, the vectors $\vu(\vx)$ and $\vv(\vx)$ are linearly independent and have unit length. \item The vector fields $\vu,\vv\in C^1(S^1;\Db)$, and their integral curves are straight line segments in $\Db$. \end{itemize} \end{hypo}

 Below, we define a set of integral transforms for scalar functions and vector fields in $\Rb^2$, which are the primary objects of our study.
 We start with introducing a weighted V-line transform of a scalar function $h$.